LinFeiK/pdf-manips/README.md

 # pdf-manips
 Working with PDF documents in java.
+Mainly uses iText 7 (dependencies in pom.xml).